taylornetwork/server-connector/readme.md

             // Password is not recommended, ideally omit this and use ssh keys 'password' => 'password1',
         ],

+	// Omit to use default or you can set the path to a private key 'keyFile' => '~/.ssh/id_rsa',

         // URL or IP address to connect to
         'url' => 'connect.example.com',